Local SEO Statistics Australia 2024

 • Locally-oriented

-That said, research shows that consumers are keen on shopping to suit their unique needs.
-Aussies now look into where their products come from or whether they’re sustainable in terms of packaging, presentation, and delivery.
+Research shows that consumers are keen on shopping to suit their unique needs.
+Aussies now look into where their products come from or whether they’re sustainable regarding packaging, presentation, and delivery.

 20. 33% of Aussies choose brands that are fast and early online